 Hampi — a UNESCO World Heritage site since 1986 and many efforts have been taken to restore the lost glory of the place.

-We intended to start by 4 AM but by the time we were up and ready it was around 8:30 AM, so we got a little traffic on the way.
-But nonetheless the drive was awesome and we were at Hampi by 2:30 pm.
+We intended to start by 4:00 AM but by the time we were up and ready it was around 8:30 AM, so we had to face some traffic on the way.
+But nonetheless the drive was awesome and we were at Hampi by 2:30 PM.
 The route we took was via NH4 and Kudligi.
 Barring a stretch of 70 KMs, the rest of the route was amazing and was also pretty scenic towards the end of the journey.

 On the way to Hampi – A small scenic lake where we stopped for some photo ops.